TobyThomson/cascade/README.md

 8. Write tkinter CSV file selector stuff []
 9. Write example program(s) which produce cool CSV files []
 10. Add animation save feature []

+## Improved solution:
+* Use Blender to generate all the CSV files.
+Advantages, can do the more complex visual design here easier + all the planned python stuff.
+* Use raycasting in blender to bring the 3D stuff into the rain model.
+* Still have a seperate program that can read the CSV files from other programs if people want to work in those (the same CSVs will be used as the software, hardware interchange also)

+### Implementation
+1. Function which generates a ray.
+2. Result of ray will return new ray recursively until no ray is resturned.